Skip to main content

 Only managers of the team can access data for the whole team.
 Individuals cannot view other team members' data.

 Only the managers of the London team should be able to see the whole team's data.
-An individual should not be able to see other individuals' data.
+A team member should not be able to see other team members' data.

 This team